 Question & AnswerCan I make a refugee claim in Canada if I’m coming from the U.S.?

-The Safe Third Country Agreement (STCA) applies if you arrive to Canada from the US:
+The Safe Third Country Agreement (STCA) applies if you arrive to Canada from the United States (U.S.):

-- by car, train, bus, on foot, or by any other means at a land border Port of Entry (POE)
+- by car, train, bus, on foot, or by any other means at a land crossing

-If the STCA applies where you arrive, you will be taken back to the US unless you can prove that you meet an exception to the STCA.
+If the STCA applies to you, you'll be taken back to the U.S., unless you can prove that you meet an exception to the STCA.
+See Step 2.

 Risks of entering Canada between official ports of entry

-It can be dangerous to cross the Canada-US land border somewhere that is not an official POE.
-For example, there is a risk of illness and injury if you travel in unsheltered, rural areas.
+It can be dangerous to cross the Canada-U.S. land border somewhere that's not an official .
+For example, you risk getting sick or injured if you travel in rural areas that don't have shelter.